Shopping

 (Image credit: KitchenAid)

-Our team of experts has tested over 20 toaster ovens from Cuisinart, KitchenAid and Ninja, as well as some lesser-known up-and-coming brands, too.
-We've seen the good, the bad, and the very best toaster oven that the market has to offer.
+To find the ones worth investing in, our team of home cooks and expert chefs have tested over 20 toaster ovens.
+We've tried trusted brands like Cuisinart, KitchenAid, and Breville, as well as some lesser-known up-and-coming brands, too.
+We've seen the good, the bad, and the very best toaster oven that the market has to offer: the Breville Smart Oven with Air Fry.

 The quick list